tomrcc/downergroup-demo/README.md

 _inputs:
 ```

-### Blog & Documentation Pages
+### news & Documentation Pages

-Blog section with tags and pagination included.
+news section with tags and pagination included.

-Documentation, blog and other text heavy sections should replicate how the blog section is implemented in this template.
+Documentation, news and other text heavy sections should replicate how the news section is implemented in this template.

-The blog pages in this template use MDX to allow for snippets.
+The news pages in this template use MDX to allow for snippets.
 Snippets allow you to use HTML components throughout your markdown text.

 A common layout, with changing markdown content is favored for these kinds of text heavy pages, rather than using Bookshop components - which are defined and managed in your markdown pages frontmatter.